A mini grant scheme supporting Pembrokeshire groups to deliver positive conservation and environmental actions in their local communities.

 All projects funded will be required to complete an end of project report with photo evidence.

-Ten local projects with a positive environmental impact benefited from the first round of Force for Nature funding.
+Ten local projects with a positive environmental impact benefited from the first round of Force for Nature funding in 2021.

-Our Force for Nature community groups have been awarded up to £500 to deliver projects benefiting the Pembrokeshire Coast National Park.
+In 2021, our Force for Nature community groups were awarded up to £500 to deliver projects benefiting the Pembrokeshire Coast National Park.

 - Llanteg gardening club are creating a wildflower meadow areas and planting trees.
 Benefiting pollinators and conservation actions in 3 community sites that are accessible to the public.